Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thượng Hải hứng bão kép chỉ trong vòng 3 ngày- Ảnh 1.

-SHANGHAI DAILY SCREENSHOT
+SCREENSHOT FROM SHANGHAI DAILY

-Many streets in Shanghai were flooded on September 20 as China's financial hub was hit by a second storm, following the strongest in 75 years.
+Many streets in Shanghai were flooded on September 20 as China's financial hub was hit by a second storm, following the strongest typhoon in 75 years.

 Thượng Hải hứng bão kép chỉ trong vòng 3 ngày- Ảnh 2.